infernoalert/filefolderanalysis/README.md

 # Company Analyzer

-A powerful, AI-enhanced Python solution for extracting company names from CSV files with offline NLP capabilities and MCP server integration. **Now with a beautiful web UI!**
+A powerful, AI-enhanced Python solution for extracting company names from CSV files with offline NLP capabilities. **Now with a beautiful web UI!**

 ## 🚀 Quick Start